apache/spark/UPDATING.md

 ## Airflow Master

+### Default executor for SubDagOperator is changed to SequentialExecutor

 ### New Webserver UI with Role-Based Access Control

 The current webserver UI uses the Flask-Admin extension.
 The new webserver UI uses the [Flask-AppBuilder (FAB)](https://github.com/dpgaspar/Flask-AppBuilder) extension.
 FAB has built-in authentication support and Role-Based Access Control (RBAC), which provides configurable roles and permissions for individual users.